-- Types of Developmental Sanctions - Verbal Warning A verbal intervention notifying the resident that they have violated a community standard or guidelines and continued or repeated violation will result in additional sanctions. - Written Warning A written report in eRezLife notifying the resident that they have violated a community standard or guideline and continued or repeated violation will result in additional sanctions. - Care Plan A document outlining steps and supports that the resident and appropriate care providers can complete to help the resident from repeating negative behaviors. - Referral A referral to another department or resource. - Educational Sanction Reflective exercise to acknowledge and learn from an offense. - Judicial Educator - Paper/Essay Writing - Presentation
+- Types of Educational Sanctions - Verbal Warning A verbal intervention notifying the resident that they have violated a community standard or guidelines, and continued or repeated violations will result in additional sanctions. - Written Warning A written report in the RLO's incident reporting software and subsequent e-mail notifying the resident that they have violated a community standard or guideline, and that continued or repeated violations will result in additional sanctions. - Care Plan A document outlining steps and supports that the resident and appropriate care providers can complete to help the resident from repeating negative behaviors. - Referral A referral to another department or resource. - Educational Exercise Reflective exercise to acknowledge and learn from an offense.

+- Judicial Educator

+- Paper/Essay Writing

+- Presentation